u93/esp8266-arduino-recipies/README.md

 ## Internal SDK use
 - Arduino Core for ESP8266 allows the use for ESP-specific APIs with the objective of get information from board and firmware, and trigger certain functionalities like deepsleep and measuring power supply voltage.
-The information on how to use these [ESP-specific APIs](https://github.com/Imroy/pubsubclient) can be found in Arduino Core Documentation
+The information on how to use these [ESP-specific APIs](https://github.com/Imroy/pubsubclient) can be found in Arduino Core Documentation.